serkanbal/animal_league_site/index.md

 # Use of Data

-The Vault uses the collected data for various purposes:
+Animal League uses the collected data for various purposes:

 To provide and maintain the Service
 To notify you about changes to our Service